SML4004 : Intermediate Italian

 1. In the 120 mins written examination students will answer questions which directly relate to the skills learned during the 'reading and writing skills' part of the course: comprehension exercises and writing tasks.
-This assessment will test students’ ability to write or type in the target language.
-Students may be allowed to type their own answers provided that spell check / grammar check has been disabled.
+This assessment will test students' ability to write or type in the target language.
+Students are allowed to type their own answers provided that spell check/grammar check has been disabled.

 2. The oral examination will consist of a conversation with the teacher covering cultural issues studied in class and about aspects of the students' academic and social life.
-For the cultural side of the conversation picture prompts may be used.
-This assessment will test students’ ability to produce and present their own output orally and to discuss with a target language speaker directly and spontaneously.
+For the cultural side of the conversation picture or audio visual prompts may be used.
+This assessment will test students’ ability to produce and present their own output orally and to discuss with a target language speaker or fellow student directly and spontaneously.

 Should it not be possible to have PIP exams, due to the Covid-19 crisis. the Oral exams will be held online synchronous, and the Written exams will be a 24 hour paper.

 Welcome to Newcastle University Module Catalogue

 This is where you will be able to find all key information about modules on your programme of study.
 It will help you make an informed decision on the options available to you within your programme.

 You may have some queries about the modules available to you.
 Your school office will be able to signpost you to someone who will support you with any queries.

 The information contained within the Module Catalogue relates to the 2023 academic year.

 In accordance with University Terms and Conditions, the University makes all reasonable efforts to deliver the modules as described.